Frequently Asked Questions: Advocating for Transgender & Non-Binary Students

 - Student participation in sex-specific school activities and events and use of school facilities.
 Activities and events do not include athletics.

 You can read VDOE’s finalized guidance and you can also read the ‘platinum standard’ policy recommendations put forward by Virginia-based groups in June 2020, including Equality Virginia, Side by Side, and many partner organizations.
 GLSEN and the National Center for Transgender Equality have also published an updated model local policy on transgender and nonbinary students that can help inform local policies.

 In addition, the Virginia Values Act bans discrimination against LGBTQ people in places of public accommodation, which includes educational institutions like public schools.
 This means that schools must offer a safe and equal learning environment to all students, teachers, and staff, including those who are LGBTQ.

-These policies will allow trans and non-binary youth to be safer from bulllying, harassment, and discrimination at the hands of their peers, teachers, and school staff and administrators.
-It will also guarantee that supports are in place to allow all youth, including trans and non-binary youth, to have acess to an equal educational experience.
+These policies will allow trans and non-binary youth to be safer from bullying, harassment, and discrimination at the hands of their peers, teachers, and school staff and administrators.
+It will also guarantee that supports are in place to allow all youth, including trans and non-binary youth, to have access to an equal educational experience.
 For additional reference on student nondiscrimination protections and inclusion in equity plans see GLSEN’s recommendations here.

 Do these protections cover athletics?

 This legislation does not cover transgender and non-binary students’ participation in athletics.
 Instead, this is governed by the Virginia High School League (VHSL), which allows transgender youth to play on teams consistent with their gender identity through a waiver process requiring certain documentation and hearings.
 Many middle schools follow VHSL guidelines.

 How can I support the Virginia Department of Education model policies?